Kensal Green: Community

 In 2014 residents successfully campaigned to save its local library after it was sold to a developer.
 More recently, independent local cinema Lexi raised £141,000 from locals and local businesses for a community hub.
 The hub was also supported by Brent Council and the Mayor of London.

 In 2021 residents of Clifford Gardens successfully campaigned against the asphalting of pavements.
 They set up a petition and managed to get 544 signatures in a week.
 When the workmen arrived with lorries and rollers on 20 March they were met by a large crowd of parents with children and buggies blockading the street.

 Open space and public realm

 Emslie Horniman's Pleasance Park located on Bosworth Road contains tennis courts, five-a-side football pitches and children's playground.
-Queens Park features tennis courts, golf, a petting zoo and an extensive children's playground.
+Queen's Park features tennis courts, golf, a petting zoo and an extensive children's playground.

 King Edwards Vll park is within walking distance.

 Brent Council announced planned improvements to the public realm in 2019 to enhance the pedestrian experience and reduce traffic.
 The changes include new cycle lanes, various measures to reduce congestion and an improved public realm with new pavements, carriageway resurfacing, community greening schemes and pocket gardens.